hellojustjoe/googleCapstone/README.md

 # Google Data Analytics Capstone: Bellabeat Data Analysis

----

 ## Overview

-This project serves as the Capstone for the Google Data Analytics Certification, focusing on analyzing Fitbit data to derive insights beneficial for Bellabeat, a health and wellness company.
+This project serves as the Capstone for the Google Data Analytics Certification, focusing on analyzing [Fitbit data](https://www.kaggle.com/datasets/arashnic/fitbit) to derive insights beneficial for Bellabeat, a health and wellness company.
 By leveraging data from Fitbit users, this analysis aims to uncover trends and patterns in health and activity that can inform Bellabeat's product development, while showcasing the range and breadth of skills acquired during my study of the [Google Data Analytics](https://www.coursera.org/professional-certificates/google-data-analytics) course.

 ## Objective